jkvargas/russimp/README.md

 We need help to compile it on windows and on mac.

 Make sure to run cargo fmt before creating a pull request.

-# Requirements

-## Rust

-You will need rust stable, cmake, C and C++ compiler as well.

 # How to use it?